-The recyclability of aerosol cans depends upon whether the container is empty or still has liquid in it.
+Looking to recycle aerosol cans?
+Here’s the first thing you need to know.
+The recyclability of aerosol cans depends on whether the container is empty or still has liquid in it.
 If the product is empty, you can put it in the bin designated for steel or aluminum at your local recycling facility or curbside program.
 If the can is still full, contact your local recycling facility about disposal options.

 Frequent Aerosol Can Recycling Questions

 Must an aerosol can be empty to be recycled?